DataBiosphere/jade-data-repo/README.md

 ## Deploying to kubernetes

 ### Deploying in your own test account (not dev, integration, etc)

-### Create a service account
-In the google cloud console, go to IAM & Admin -> Service accounts.
-Click create service account.
-Choose a name and add a description (this service account will be used to manage big query and postgres data for the datarepo).
+When a k8s cluster gets terraformed it will be running under the default compute service account for the project.
+This account is used by Google Kubernetes Engine to pull container images clusters by default.
+It is in the form [PROJECT_NUMBER]-compute@developer.gserviceaccount.com, where [PROJECT-NUMBER] is the GCP project number of the project that is running the Google Kubernetes Engine cluster.

 Give your service account access to dev GCR:

-    gsutil iam ch serviceAccount:jade-k8-sa@${PROJECT}.iam.gserviceaccount.com:objectViewer gs://artifacts.broad-jade-dev.appspot.com
+    gsutil iam ch serviceAccount:[PROJECT_NUMBER]-compute@developer.gserviceaccount.com:objectViewer gs://artifacts.broad-jade-dev.appspot.com

 #### Environment variables
     GOOGLE_CLOUD_PROJECT